paigelayman/paiges-app/README.md

 ### Description

 This a full stack app using Mongoose, Express, React, and Node.
 The app opens to a Home page which shows a list of countries, and you can click each country to view the most haunted places in that country.
-The user has an option to add or update a new place, or can delete a whole country.
+The user has an option to add a new place, or can delete or update a country.

 ### How to get started